hcbiophys/morphodynamics/README.md

 - To run the setup so imports of internal modules work:
 *python setup.py develop*

-- Requirements (can be installed via e.g. *python -m pip install torch==1.6.0* once the desired python environment has been loaded)
+- Requirements (can be installed via e.g. *python -m pip install torch==1.6.0* once the desired python environment has been loaded):
 python 3.7.3
 torch 1.6.0
 torchvision 0.2.1